mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 -Safe Render Path (iPhone only).
 Enable at the expenses of performance for maximun compability.
 Slow in 3G (not recomended unless you find any problem).

--Show 4 Buttons (Landscape): Hide/show Y/A buttons if needed.

 -Full Screen (Landscape); Uses all avalible screen or shows the emulator windowed.

 -Animted DPad.
 Animates ON/OFF DPad.
 Disable to gain performance.